SamuelGonzalez2799/GenerateSimulatedMTImages/README.md

 ## Getting Started

 To use the code, download the script into the folder with your excels shees for proteinBindingAndRemovals and protofilamentLengths that were output from your dynamic EB1 simulation.
 Of note, each sheet of these files will be a different simulation run; this script will generate videos for all of the sheets if you adjust the parameters for the initial i for loop to include all sheets.
-Next, if desired, you can adjust the associated pixel size (in the ImageSimControllerFunc).
+Next, if desired, you can adjust the associated pixel size (in the ImageSimV6).
 By default, the pixel size is 64 nm which is consisent with our 100X objective on our TIRF microscope.
 The output will be an avi movie with the simulated images.

 ## Prerequisites